-2020 Income Tax Deductions, Exceptions and More For Business
+2020 Income Tax Deductions, Exemptions and More For Business

 The one major drawback of being a small business owner, however, is taxes.
 If you work for someone else in a standard 8 to 5 job, your employer typically takes care of your taxes.
 When you own a business, you’re responsible for your own taxes.
 The good news is that there are many resources and professionals that can help make the process of filing your own taxes a bit easier.